Finally! An option between working completely on your own, and hiring a professional resume writer.

 These lawyers are asking for more than a resume writer’s blunt criticism of what they’re doing wrong.
 What they’re not looking for is a lengthy resume writing process or a canned sales pitch masquerading as a resume review.

-They’re looking for a custom experience.
-They want sophisticated strategies on how to tell their complex stories to law firms, corporate legal departments, recruiting firms, and others.
+They want a personalized, substantive experience.
+They want sophisticated, practical, and actionable strategies on how to tell their complex stories to law firms, corporate legal departments, recruiting firms, and others in today’s legal hiring market.
 They want those strategies fast.

 - Send Shauna your current resume.